rust-lang/governance/common/darci.md

 # The DARCI framework

-Team charters will have a section on "Responsibilities and Commitments" that lay out the team responsibilities according to the DARCI framework:
+Team charters will have a section on "Responsibilities and Commitments" that lay out the team responsibilities according to the DARCI framework.
+The items in this framework are arranged roughly by decreasing levels of responsibility.

 ## Decision maker